The private life of Donald Trump in his first year as president has been revealed in a new exposé, including what he

 Along with a smattering of insider scoops, Wolff revealed that the Donald, DJT, Mr President, often retires to his own bedroom – the first time since JFK’s presidency that a POTUS and FLOTUS have indulged separate rooms – locks himself in and watches three different TV screens while pigging out on cheeseburgers.

-Wolff writes that Trump, a lifelong phobic of being poisoned, regularly ate at McDonald’s prior to entering the political arena as ‘nobody knew he was coming and the food was safely premade’.
+Wolff writes that Donald Trump, a lifelong phobic of being poisoned, regularly ate at McDonald’s prior to entering the political arena as ‘nobody knew he was coming and the food was safely premade’.

 Trump, in fact, found the White House to be vexing and even a little scary.
 He retreated to his own bedroom — the first time since the Kennedy White House that a presidential couple had maintained separate rooms.

 In the first days, he ordered two television screens in addition to the one already there, and a lock on the door, precipitating a brief standoff with the Secret Service, who insisted they have access to the room.
 He reprimanded the housekeeping staff for picking up his shirt from the floor: ‘If my shirt is on the floor, it’s because I want it on the floor.’

 Then he imposed a set of new rules: Nobody touch anything, especially not his toothbrush.
 (He had a longtime fear of being poisoned, one reason why he liked to eat at McDonald’s — nobody knew he was coming and the food was safely premade.)
 Also, he would let housekeeping know when he wanted his sheets done, and he would strip his own bed.